mojomast/voice-rag-devplan-assistant/dev-planning-roadmap.md

 ### Phase 4: RAG Integration & Indexing (Week 4)

+> **🚀 READY TO START - See `nextphase.md` for detailed implementation roadmap with 10 numbered steps.**

 This phase implements semantic search and context retrieval using **Requesty embeddings API** with the embedding-001 model for creating and searching embeddings of projects, devplans, and conversations.

+**Implementation Guide:** All Phase 4 tasks are documented in `nextphase.md` with:
+- 10 numbered implementation steps
+- Code examples and file references
+- Testing strategies
+- Progress tracking sections
+- Handoff notes for continuation

 #### 4.1 Devplan Indexing
 **File**: `backend/devplan_processor.py`